diabl0-NEMESIS/SORTING-VISUALIZER/README.md

 -------------------------------------------------------------------------
 to run the visualizer open "index.html"

-if the index.html is giving an error message like "browser does not support running Unity WebGL content from file:// urls"
+if after running index.html your browser is giving an error message like "browser does not support running Unity WebGL content from file:// urls"

 then follow these steps on firefox :